"Cameron Leach is a major talent! His performance of my Percussion Concerto was outstanding...full of power and grace!"

 - Dave Maric, Composer

-I’ve also been starting several (too many!) commissioning projects for a variety of new works (in varying commissioning formats), including:
+Finally, I’ve been working on several (too many?!) commissioning projects for a variety of new works (in varying commissioning formats), including:

 New piece for speaking/acting percussionist by Linda Kernohan (individual commission)